Apollo 18 (film): Plot

-In December 1974 (two years after the Apollo 17 mission), the crew of the cancelled Apollo 18 mission is informed that it will now proceed as a top secret Department of Defense (DoD) mission to deliver a classified payload.
-Commander Nathan Walker, Lieutenant Colonel John Grey, and Captain Ben Anderson are launched, at night, toward the Moon to place an early warning detector for ICBM attacks from the USSR.
+In December 1974, the crew of the cancelled Apollo 18 mission is informed that it will proceed as a top secret Department of Defense (DoD) mission to deliver a classified payload.
+Commander Nathan Walker, Lieutenant Colonel John Grey, and Captain Ben Anderson are launched in secret to place an early warning detector on the Moon for ICBM attacks from the USSR.

-Grey remains in orbit aboard the Apollo command module Freedom while Walker and Anderson land on the South Pole of the Moon in the Apollo Lunar Module Liberty, on December 25.
-While planting the ICBM detector, the pair take rock samples which Anderson describes as feeling "strange".
-In the background, the camera captures a rock moving in a nearby crater.
-After returning to Liberty, the pair hear noises outside and the motion sensor camera captures a small rock moving nearby.
+Grey remains in orbit aboard the Apollo command module Freedom while Walker and Anderson land on the South Pole of the Moon in the Apollo Lunar Module Liberty.
+While planting the detector, the two take rock samples which Anderson describes as feeling "strange".
+After returning to Liberty, they hear noises outside and the motion sensor camera captures a small rock moving nearby.
 Houston claims the noises are interference from the ICBM detector.
 The next day, Anderson finds a rock sample on the floor of Liberty despite having secured the samples.
 During their ICBM detector set-up, Anderson discovers footprints that lead them to a bloodstained and abandoned (but still functional) Soviet LK lander.
-Anderson explores a nearby crater, describing the ground as "feeling softer".
-Inside the crater, he finds a dead cosmonaut as well as a broken space helmet.
-Walker queries Houston about the Soviet presence, but he is told only to continue with the mission.
-While they are sleeping, Walker is woken by strange noises and something bumping into the lander.
+Anderson explores a nearby crater, and finds a dead cosmonaut as well as a broken space helmet.
+Walker queries Houston about the Soviet presence, but he is told to continue with the mission.
+While they are sleeping, Walker is awakened by strange noises and something bumping into the lander.

-The following day, the pair find that the flag they had planted is missing.
+The following day, they find that the flag they had planted is missing.
 Having completed their mission, the duo prepares to leave, but the launch is aborted when Liberty suffers violent shaking.
-An inspection reveals extensive damage to the module.
+An inspection reveals extensive damage to the descent stage's foil.
 Walker finds their shredded flag nearby; the motion sensor camera is also missing, and the rover tipped on its side.
 He then finds non-human tracks outside Liberty, and cites them as evidence of extraterrestrial life.
 Walker feels something moving inside his spacesuit and is horrified as a spider-like creature crawls across the inside of his helmet; he disappears from view and Anderson finds him unconscious outside of Liberty.
 Walker later denies the events.
 A wound is discovered on his chest, and Anderson removes a Moon rock embedded within him.
 After having removed the rock, Walker smashes it with a hammer, contaminating the ship.
-The pair find themselves unable to contact Houston or Grey due to increased levels of interference from an unknown source.
+They find themselves unable to contact Houston or Grey due to increased levels of interference from an unknown source.